Zack Short Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.87 team ERA that ranks 26th across all league pitching staffs.
+- The White Sox's 4.79 team ERA ranks 26th across all MLB pitching staffs.

-- White Sox pitchers combine to give up 84 total home runs at a rate of 1.4 per game (second-most in the league).
+- White Sox pitchers combine to allow the second-most home runs in baseball (84 total, 1.4 per game).

-- The right-hander's most recent appearance was on Sunday against the Detroit Tigers, when he tossed four innings, surrendering four earned runs while giving up four hits.
+- His last time out came on Tuesday against the Los Angeles Angels, when the right-hander tossed 4 1/3 innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.